dmeehan1968/SQSBench/README.md

 Whether the test is enabled or not.
 If you want to disable a test, set this to false.

+#### pollerType

+The type of poller to use.
+The options are:

+- Lambda - A Lambda function that polls the queue for messages.
+A simplistic implementation is provided that uses a single polling loop but with one or more concurrent consumers up to the maxConcurrency setting.
+  If throttled, the poller will not be requesting messages and a backlog can start to form.
+The poller continues to poll until an empty receive, up to the maxSessionDuration.
+- Pipe - An EventBridge Pipe that sends messages to the consumer
+- EventSource - An Event Source Mapping that sends messages to a Lambda function

 #### batchSize

 The maximum number of messages to send to the consumer in each invocation.
 This is a maximum, and there is no guarantee